SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Yellow Range Min / Max: Defines the range when minor alarms should be raised by threshold rule.
 These values are currently not visualized.
 See Smart Rules below for details.

 * Red Range Min / Max: Defines the range when CRITICAL alarms should be raised by threshold rules.
-These values are currently not visualised.
+These values are currently not visualized.
 See Smart Rules below for details.

-* Chart Type: For aggregated data, select what aggregated value should be visualised.
+* Chart Type: For aggregated data, select what aggregated value should be visualized.
 Options are: min, max, area

 * Y Axis: Select on which y-axis the data point should be shown.
 Options are: Auto, left, right.